MylesScholz/A-Life-Capstone-Project/docs/src/cell_membrane.md

 ### Properties
 - _activationThreshold (float): the proportion (in [0.0, 1.0]) of nutrients and energy that must be met for the CellMembrane to activate (which triggers cell growth)
+- _growthCap (float): the genetically defined maximum scale that this CellMembrane can grow to (in (0.0, 1.0])
 - _nReceptors (int): the number of Receptors in this CellMembrane
 - _receptors (Vector\<Receptor *\>): a dynamic list of references to the current Receptors in this CellMembrane
 - _activatedReceptors (Vector\<Receptor *\>): a dynamic list of references to the currently activated Receptors in this CellMembrane

 ### Methods
-- void activate(CellState *cellState): updates the given CellState's _receptorVectors field with a list of position vectors of the currently activated Receptors in this CellMembrane; if the given CellState meets the activation threshold, emits a cell growth signal
+- void activate(CellState *cellState): updates the given CellState's _receptorVectors field with a list of position vectors of the currently activated Receptors in this CellMembrane; if the given CellState meets the activation threshold and is below the growth cap, emits a cell growth signal and plays the sprite animation
-- modify(String modifierName, float modifierValue): sets relevant attributes based on a modifier Gene name and value; responds to N_SUBSTRUCTURES Genes
+- modify(String modifierName, float modifierValue): sets relevant attributes based on a modifier Gene name and value; responds to N_SUBSTRUCTURES and GROWTH_CAP Genes
 - applyScale(const float scale): applies a given linear scaling to this CellMembrane's Sprite2D, CollisionShape2D, and Receptors

 - void _on_receptor_activated(Receptor *receptor): a signal callback function that adds the signalling Receptor to _activatedReceptors (if not already there)